List of Los Angeles Rams broadcasters: St. Louis

-After relocating to St. Louis, from 1995-1999 the Rams games were broadcast on KSD 93.7 FM.
+After relocating to St. Louis, from 1995-1999 the Rams games were broadcast on KSD 93.7 FM, and simulcast on KFNS 590 AM.
 Preseason games not shown on a national broadcast network were seen on KTVI, Channel 2, and were also seen in L.A. on KCOP, "MyNetworkTV channel 13."

 Radio

+For the first four years in St Louis, Rams radio broadcasts were led on play-by-play by veteran ABC and CBS voice, Gary Bender.
+Following Bender's move to be the radio voice of the Chicago Bears after the 1998 season, KSDK's Sports Director Mike Bush took over radio play-by-play for the Rams' 1999 Super Bowl Season.

 From 2000-2008, KLOU FM 103.3 was the Rams flagship station with Steve Savard as the play-by-play announcer.
 Until October 2005, Jack Snow had been the color analyst for nearly 20 years, dating back to the team's first stint in the Los Angeles area.
 Snow left the booth after suffering an illness and died in January 2006.
 Former Rams offensive line coach and former St. Louis Cardinals head coach Jim Hanifan joined the KLOU as the color analyst the year after Jack Snow's departure.
 They were joined by analyst D'Marco Farr and sideline reporter Malcolm Briggs.

 From 2009- 2015, the Rams' flagship radio station was 101 ESPN which was at the time a new sports station in St. Louis.
 For these broadcasts, Steve Savard was the play by play announcer, flanked by color commentator D'Marco Farr.
 Brian Stull served as the sideline reporter, and the pregame and postgame coverage was anchored by St. Louis coaching legend Jim Hanifan, along with hosts Randy Karraker for pregame and Cliff Saunders for postgame, among other 101 ESPN personalities.